 Nothing says protein like a nice, juicy steak.
-And if you choose a lean cut, you will get all of the protein with far less fat.
+And if you choose a lean cut, you will get all of the protein with far less unhealthy fat.
 In fact, a lean cut of beef like a top round steak has barely more saturated fat than a similar-sized skinless chicken breast.

 If you choose white meat when you're buying chicken or poultry, you’ll get a lot less fat than if you eat dark meat.
 Also, remove the skin, which is loaded with saturated fat.